 I-mRMR: Incremental Max-Relevance, and Min-Redundancy Feature Selection

 Abstract.
 An incremental method of feature selection based on mutual information, called incremental Max-Relevance, and Min-Redundancy (I-mRMR), is presented.
 I-mRMR is an incremental version of Max-Relevance, and Min-Redundancy feature selection (mRMR), which is used to handle streaming data or large-scale data.
 First, Incremental Key Instance Set is proposed which composes of the non-distinguished instances by the historical selected features.
-Second, an incremental feature selection algorithm is designed in which the incremental key instance set, replacing of all the seen instances so far, is used in the process of adding representative features.
+Second, an incremental feature selection algorithm is designed in which the Incremental Key Instance Set, replacing of all the seen instances so far, is used in the process of adding representative features.
 Since the Key Instance Set is far less than the whole instances, the incremental feature selection by using this key set avoid redundant computation and save computation time and space.
 Finally, the experimental results show that I-mRMR could significantly or even dramatically reduce the time of feature selection with an acceptable classification accuracy.
 The main advantage of I-mRMR is that it makes full use of the historical information, reduce the training scale greatly, and save training time.

 Index Terms：Feature selection, Incremental algorithm, normalized mutual information, min-redundancy, max-relevance.